Table of Contents

 Mitigation and Conservation Efforts

-Vietnam has recognized the severe impacts of human settlement on its forests and has implemented a range of policies to reverse the trends.
+Recognizing the severe environmental impacts of human settlement on its forests, Vietnam has implemented a range of policies and programs aimed at reversing deforestation, restoring degraded landscapes, and promoting sustainable forest management.

-The national Forest Protection and Development Law (2004) and subsequent decrees established a framework for forest protection, classification, and reforestation.
-The ambitious Forest Sector Development Strategy aims to increase forest cover to 45% by 2030.
-Reforestation efforts, including the "Greening the Barren Hills" program, have planted millions of hectares of trees.
-However, much of this area is monoculture plantation rather than restored native forest.
+The national Forest Protection and Development Law (2004) and subsequent decrees established a legal framework for forest classification, protection, and management.
+The Forest Sector Development Strategy sets ambitious targets, including increasing national forest cover to 45% by 2030 through reforestation and afforestation.

 Payment for Forest Environmental Services (PFES)